 Like any sports team, the Science Coach program has a schedule, complete with a busy season and an “off-season.”

-- August-January: Teacher coaches work with students using the program’s research curriculum to help students develop an idea for a project, refine questions, design the project, get Scientific Review Committee approval, and conduct the experiment/project.
-Head coaches are available to answer questions and provide support throughout this time.
+- August-January: Teacher Coaches work with students using the program’s Advanced Innovation Methodology (AIM) Teacher to help students develop an idea for a project, refine questions, design the project, get Scientific Review Committee approval, and conduct the experiment/project.
+Head Coaches are available to answer questions and provide support throughout this time.

-- March-May: Teacher coaches aid students in entering juried competitions, with support from head coaches.
+- February-May: Teacher Coaches aid students in entering juried competitions, with support from Head Coaches.